-A few of the major issues in attempting to combat bacteria is how quickly they adapt, evolve relative to large organisms and develop antibiotic resistance.
+A few of the major issues in attempting to combat bacteria is how quickly they adapt, evolve relative to large organisms, and develop antibiotic resistance.

 Bacteria are able to replicate on a much greater magnitude than macro-organisms — E. Coli only takes 23 minutes to replicate — and they can adapt functional changes in a very short period of time.

-For example, scientists at Harvard Medical School conducted an experiment where they grew E. Coli bacteria in a petri dish that consisted of increasingly strong concentrations of antibiotic.
+For example, scientists at Harvard Medical School conducted an experiment where they grew E. Coli bacteria in a petri dish that consisted of increasingly strong concentrations of antibiotics.
 After eleven days, E. Coli strains emerged that could resist antibiotic concentrations that were a thousand times greater than the amount necessary to initially kill them.

 As antibiotics have become more prevalent over the past century, bacteria have been evolving at a rate faster than we can keep up with.
 About 700,000 people are estimated to have died of infections from antibiotic-resistant bacteria last year.

 If people do not take action against this problem, by the year 2050 we could have 10 million deaths a year due to resistant strains, meaning that resistant bacteria would be taking more lives than cancer.

 A U.N. meeting was called on September 14 to discuss this issue.
 One factor contributing to the rise of resistant strains is the overuse of antibiotics in humans.
 Antibiotics tend to be overprescribed or simply used when they are not needed.